 - Liechtenauer's Zettel MS3227a

-Bastion uses various types of equipment to train different skills.
-Each type has their place.
-High Density Foam is great for working on stamina, and fighting for long periods of time with less gear.
-Wood and Synthetics are great all round for safe training while balancing realism.
+Bastion uses various types of equipment to train different skills, with each type having its place.
+High-density foam is great for working on stamina and fighting for long periods of time with less gear.
+Wood and synthetics are great all-around for safe training while balancing realism.
 Steel helps us get closer to understanding how the medieval masters used their skills.

 "It takes courage to face one's equal."

 The Messer is a single handed weapon of humble origin, easily forged and adopted for self-defense by many during medieval times.
 It is a single-edged blade characterized by the nagel, and easily the most used bladed weapon in medieval Germany.
 We focus on Messer techniques from Leckuchner and the Augsburg tradition.

 The Sword and Buckler is a combination of an arming sword or Messer with a buckler in the left hand.
 It was a popular weapon system during the 14th century, used by soldiers and civilians alike.
 We learn to coordinate the sword and buckler from basic plays in I.33 and Paulus Kal.

 The Longsword, also known as a 'hand and a half', was extensively used by knights on the battlefield and in judicial duels.
 Its usefulness in combating both armoured and unarmoured foes cemented its legacy in history.
 Through Ringeck, Danzig, and Lew, we learn the fighting dynamic of the Liechtenauer tradition.

 Polearms have a a long history.
 In fact, the spear was probably mankind's earliest weapon.
 Its effective design and long history attests to it's effectiveness on the battlefield.
 The spear eventually developed into other weapons like the pike, poleaxe, halberd, bardiche, and many more during the medieval and renaissance period.
 We explore basics movements, techniques and plays from Talhoffer and contemporary treatises.